 Great headlines for online dating profiles

-Great headlines for online dating profiles - teen dating etiquette
+Great headlines for online dating profiles - dating in leeds

 DON'T Use a photo taken with a flash Research shows they age your face by seven years.

 And don’t include alcohol, group shots of friends, or a hastily photoshopped-out ex.

 Smiley face emojis work unexpectedly well online - indeed, according to Match's latest survey, people who use emojis end up having more sex.